JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 #### 4.5.2 Medical Data

 For this scenario, the RSNA Chest X-ray and MNIST datasets were combined.
-The X-ray images were downloaded, resized, normalised, and labelled as "lung".
-The MNIST dataset was similarly resized, converted to RGB, and labelled as "not lung".
+The X-ray images were downloaded, resized, normalised, and labelled as `lung`.
+The MNIST dataset was similarly resized, converted to Red Green and Blue (RGB), and labelled as `not lung`.
 This process is depicted in Figure 10.

 ![Medical data acquisition and preprocessing](/FiguresAndTables/mainReadmeFig/10.png)
 **Figure 10.** Medical data acquisition and preprocessing.

-For the IID scenario, datasets were created with an equal distribution of lung and non-lung images, randomly shuffled, and then split into training and test subsets.
+For the IID scenario, datasets were created with an equal distribution of `lung` and `number` images, randomly shuffled, and then split into training and test subsets.
 In the non-IID scenario, class imbalance was introduced by varying the distribution of the images across clients, with some clients receiving more X-ray images and others receiving more MNIST images.
 The images for each client were saved in folders labelled as IID and non-IID, each containing subfolders for the test and train subsets.
 This process is demonstrated in Figure 11.

 ![Medical IID and non-IID dataset preparation](/FiguresAndTables/mainReadmeFig/11.png)
 **Figure 11.** Medical IID and non-IID dataset preparation.